 Lightly grease your pan.

-To prepare the crust, mix graham cracker crumbs, sugar & melted butter together.
+To prepare the crust mix graham cracker crumbs, sugar, and melted butter together.
 Pat firmly onto the bottom of your greased pan.

-Add granulated sugar & cornstarch and beat filling again, scraping the bowl (for about 1 minute)
+Add granulated sugar & cornstarch and beat the filling again, scraping the bowl occasionally (beat for about 1 minute)

 Add vanilla extract and 1 of the eggs and 1 of the egg whites.
 Beat until combined.

-Add second egg and the second egg white.
+Add the second egg and the second egg white.
 Beat until combined.